ogabriel/setuper/README.md

 ### Sourcing order

-When loading the configuration files, the file `config.sh` will be sourced first, and then the rest by alphabetical order
+When loading the configuration files, the file `entrypoint.sh` will be sourced first, and then the rest by alphabetical order

 ### Examples of configurations